 - MELX 404

 - Limited to

-- Passed all second- and third-year Medical Laboratory Science Papers
+Available to students who have passed all second- and third-year Medical Laboratory Science Papers.

 - Teaching staff

 Paper Convener: Dr Jenny Rhodes